 CLE Requirements: The Pennsylvania Continuing Legal Education Board (PACLE) requires attorneys to complete 12 credits, including 2 ethics credits, every year.
 Reporting periods are assigned upon admission and are staggered through the year: Group I - May 1 through April 30; Group II - September 1 through August 31; Group III - January 1 through December 31.
 Consult your MyPACLE account to verify your reporting group.
 Attorneys are limited to 6 credits of distance learning per year.
 A maximum of 24 credits may be carried over to the next two compliance periods.
 Distance learning credits cannot be carried over.
 For additional information, please see the FAQ page on the PACLE website.

 Coronavirus update: Effective January 1, 2021 through December 31, 2021 the CLE Board is adopting a temporary policy to recognize live online programming by accredited distance learning providers as live (non-capped) credit towards lawyers’ CLE requirement.
 This policy expands the definition for live learning to include in-person, non-virtual programs, as well as virtual, synchronous programming.
-Credits earned through pre-recorded and certain on-demand formats will remain subject to the six-hour cap.

 The Supreme Court of Pennsylvania previously issued an order to extend the April 30, 2020 CLE compliance deadline applicable to Compliance Group 1 to August 31, 2020.
 All other 2020 annual compliance deadlines remain unchanged and on standard schedule.